Connect with us

 Under the EPC model, a contractor funds a project and is paid upon its completion once the State is satisfied with the quality of the homes.

-A total of Sh2.6 trillion will be spent to build a million low cost homes across Kenya in the next five years as the country seeks to bridge its national housing gap that now stands at about 1.85 million units.
+A total of Sh2.6 trillion will be spent to build a million low-cost homes across Kenya in the next five years as the country seeks to bridge its national housing gap which now stands at about 1.85 million units.

 Social housing refers to dwellings provided for rent or sale at a fairly low price by housing associations and local governments.
 It is offered to citizens on extremely low incomes or those with special needs.